 Criteria for Passing

 The Qualifying Examination Chair will examine the scores for each student.
-If the scores assigned by the graders for any question differ by more than 3 points (e.g. 4, 5, 8), the Committee will discuss the student's responses to all questions and determine if re-grading is warranted.
+If the range of question scores for an individual differ by more than 3 points (e.g. 4, 5, 8), the Committee will discuss the student's responses to all questions and determine if re-grading is warranted.

 To pass the in-class exam, a student must score a total of at least 24 points.
 To pass the take-home exam, a student must achieve a score of 6 or higher.
 Students must pass both parts of the exam in order to receive an overall passing grade.